renerocksai/vib/README.md

 ```

 When you open a message now, **and select its HTML part**, you can view it in
-the browser!
+the browser by pressing <kbd>B</kbd>.

 Vib reads the message (part) piped to it from aerc, dumps it into a temporary
 file, and launches a browser.

 ```
 Options are:
-  -e, --exec     : name of the executable (browser) to launch.
-  -s, --max-size : max size of memory for input in bytes.
+  -e, --exec     : optional name of the executable (browser) to launch -s, --max-size : max size of memory for input in bytes.
 Default: 10MB -p, --prefix   : optional prefix for temp file names.
 Default: vib- -t, --tmpdir   : temp dir to write to.
-Default: /tmp -o, --output   : optional path to write to instead of temp file
+Default: /tmp -o, --output   : optional path to write to instead of temp file -c, --cleanup  : delete all of vib's temp files before creating a new one

 Examples:
 vib -e sensible-browser
+  Launch the sensible-browser, use defaults for all options.

-vib -e sensible-browser -t /tmp/vib-messages
+vib -e firefox -c -t /tmp/vib-messages
+  Delete vib's temp files from previous runs, then create a new one and launch firefox with the piped-in message.

 vib -o /tmp/current-message.html
-  Launch no browser, just write to /tmp/current-message.html This allows you to leave the browser open on the same page, while using vib
+  Launch no browser, just write to /tmp/current-message.html This allows you to leave the browser open on the same page, while using vib to refresh the content.
 ```

 # Building it